graphql/graphql-spec/spec/Section 4 -- Introspection.md

 A GraphQL service supports introspection over its schema.
 This schema is queried using GraphQL itself, creating a powerful platform for tool-building.

-Take an example query for a trivial app.
+Take an example request for a trivial app.
 In this case there is a User type with three fields: id, name, and birthday.

 For example, given a service with the following type definition: